|The Frankfurt-Tipp rating:

-In the beginning it was the big love between the aspiring writer Nick Dunne (Ben Affleck) and the charming and beautiful Amy (Rosamund Pike).
+In the beginning it was the great love between the aspiring writer Nick Dunne (Ben Affleck) and the charming and beautiful Amy (Rosamund Pike).
 But after five years of marriage, all passion seems to be extinguished.
-Nick and Amy are just bitching and avoiding spending time together.
-But that is already a reason for a crime.
-This question is posed not only by the police, but also by the entire media landscape, when Amy disappears one day without a trace.
-Although everything looks like a kidnapping at first, there are growing signs that Nick might have murdered his wife.
-The case becomes more and more a media spectacle and Nick the most hated man in America.
-The secrets that come to light about him are not exactly conducive to his assertion of innocence.
+Nick and Amy just bitch at each other and avoid spending time together.
+But is that enough of a reason to commit a crime.
+This question is asked not only by the police, but also by the entire media landscape when Amy disappears one day without a trace.
+Although at first everything looks like a kidnapping, the signs are mounting that Nick may have murdered his wife.
+The case becomes more and more a media spectacle and Nick becomes the most hated man in America.
+The secrets that come to light about him in the process don't help his claim of innocence.
 But is the truth really as clear as it seems?

-When it becomes clear whether Nick killed his Amy or not, the story doesn't lose any tension.
-Because Fincher now perfectly manages to turn the whole thing into a bitterly evil psychodrama, which he then spices up with a good dash of media satire.
-Accompanied by the atmospheric music of Trent Reznor and Atticus Ross, the almost two-and-a-half hours of the album are barely noticeable.
-Regardless of whether one is enthusiastic about the story or not, there is no question that the film offers great cinema in terms of craftsmanship and acting.
-Only at the finale will the spirits divide, as was already the case with the book, and rightly so.
-Although there are some minor changes, Fincher and Gillian Flynn, who also wrote the script, kept the actual end of the book.
-And one is easily tempted to dismiss the finale as hasty, unimaginative and unsatisfactory.
-But on closer examination, some doubters might also realize that the story actually couldn't have gotten a more uncompromising and evil ending missed.
-And so the film fits perfectly into the oeuvre of David Fincher.
+When it becomes clear whether Nick killed his Amy, or not, the story loses in no way in tension.
+For Fincher now manages perfectly to turn the whole thing into a bitterly vicious psychological drama, which he then spices up with a good dash of media satire.
+Accompanied by the atmospheric music of Trent Reznor and Atticus Ross, there is hardly any noticeable length in the almost two and a half hours.
+Regardless of whether you are enthusiastic about the story or not, there is no question that the film offers great cinema in terms of craftsmanship and acting.
+Only the finale, as was the case with the book, will rightly divide minds.
+Although there are minor changes, Fincher and Gillian Flynn, who also wrote the screenplay, have kept the actual ending of the book.
+And it's easy to be tempted to dismiss the finale as rushed, unimaginative and unsatisfying.
+But on reflection, even some doubters should realize that the story really couldn't have been given a more uncompromising and evil ending.
+And thus the film again fits quite perfectly into the oeuvre of David Fincher.